WHAT IS THE SCHOOL BOARD?

 Munster citizens wishing to have specific items placed on the agenda should notify the Superintendent's Office in writing at least five business days prior to the meeting.
 Such requests will be reviewed and considered by the Board president and superintendent to determine whether the issue will be placed on the agenda.

-WHEN DO SCHOOL BOARD MEMBERS RECEIVE THEIR PACKET OF INFORMATION?
+WHEN DO SCHOOL BOARD MEMBERS RECEIVE INFORMATION ABOUT THE BOARD MEETING?

-School Board meeting packets are generally made available to all School Board members on the Thursday or Friday before a scheduled Monday meeting.
+Information for meeting agenda is provided to the School Board members on the Thursday or Friday before a scheduled Monday meeting.
 This gives the members time to read all materials over the weekend and to clear up any questions they may have.
 Members are not allowed to meet to discuss agenda items before the public meeting.

 WHAT PROCEDURES DOES THE BOARD FOLLOW BEFORE A VOTE?